fede-rodes/ballboy_client/README.md

 >> cd /bb/client
 >> expo start
 ```
-- Once expo is open, set `Local` as the type of `CONNECTION` and finally hit the `Run on Android (iOS) emulator` button.
-After a little while (could take several minutes) the app should start on your emulator.
+- Once expo is open, set `Local` as the type of `CONNECTION` on the expo dashboard and finally hit the `Run on Android (iOS) emulator` button.
+After a little while (could take several minutes) the app should start on the emulator.

 ### Storybook